Foul Smelling: Causes, Treatment and Prevention

 Short Bowel Syndrome:

 Short bowel syndrome (SBS) is a rare condition that occurs when part of the small or large intestine is missing or unable to function.
+Because of this, people with SBS often suffer from malabsorption, which can lead to severe complications.
+SBS can occur for many reasons.
+A common cause is the surgical removal of part of the intestine after treatment for inflammatory bowel disease (IBD).

-Signs of SBS vary among people, but can include:
+Signs of SBS vary among people but can include:

 • pale, oily, and foul-smelling stools